frictionlessdata/frictionless-py/.github/pull_request_template.md

-# Overview

-Please replace this line with full information about your pull request.
-Make sure that tests pass before publishing it
+- fixes #<issue-number>

+---

+Please make sure that all the checks pass.
+Please add here any additional information regarding this pull request.
+It's highly recommended that you link this PR to an issue (please create one if it doesn't exist for this PR)